kazi-jamil/number_guessing_game/README.md

 # number_guessing_game
-a simple No. guessing game.
+A simple No. guessing game.
+Hope you find this fun.
+If anyone wondering how to play, just open up any python compiler online.
+Wish me the best.